BIGG Digital Assets Inc. News Release

-As a precautionary measure, Netcoins performed a hard reset on all customer passwords, and required all users to set up new credentials to access the platform following this event.
-Netcoins has updated all of its internal passwords, password management system, tokens and keys for its network to prevent any further access.

-Netcoins continues to operate as normal with enhanced procedures in place to ensure protection for our valued customers.
-All customer crypto assets and customer funds are securely held 1:1 by Netcoins.
+As previously disclosed, on September 17, 2023, Netcoins was the target of a cybersecurity incident.
+No customer funds or crypto assets were compromised as part of this incident.
+Netcoins has now confirmed that certain data it maintains was removed.
+Netcoins is investigating the scope of data involved, and will notify affected individuals directly, in accordance with all legal and regulatory requirements.

-Netcoins is conducting, with the assistance of third-party cybersecurity experts, a forensic investigation into the cause and scope of the incident.
-The investigation is ongoing and law enforcement has been notified.
+Netcoins continues, with the assistance of third-party cybersecurity experts, to conduct a forensic investigation into the cause and scope of the incident.

-The security of our customers and other stakeholders remains our utmost priority.

 On behalf of the Board